smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

         // Contains information about whether the button was short or long pressed }

-    if let buttonPress = buttonPress {
+    if let buttonEvent = buttonEvent {
         // Contains information about when the button is depressed or released }
 }